Major in Women's Studies

 Joint Honours in Women's Studies and Sociology

-The Institute of Feminist and Gender Studies offers you exciting interdisciplinary undergraduate and graduate programs that explore questions related to women, gender and feminisms.
-Our teaching and research deal with such important issues as globalization, transnationalism, sexualities, gender identity, disability, colonialism and racism.
-Courses blend scientific, theoretical and practical knowledge that contributes to intellectual development and collective efforts for social justice and transformation.
+The Institute of Feminist and Gender Studies offers students exciting bilingual interdisciplinary programs that explore questions related to women, gender, power, and diversity.
+Our teaching and research deal with important issues such as globalization, transnationalism, sexualities, gender identities, disability, colonialism, indigeneity, labour, reproduction, and racism that lie at the heart of national and international debates about socio-political equality.
+Course offerings are a blend of theoretical and practical knowledge that contributes to intellectual development, analytical competence, and collective efforts for social justice and transformation.

 General admission requirements